Zhang Anda: 2021/2022 season

+2022/2023 season

+2023/2024 season

+Zhang reached the final of the 2023 English Open, however came runner up with a 7–9 defeat to Judd Trump.
+One month later he reached the final of the 2023 International Championship.
+After beating O'Sullivan in the semi-final, he won his first world ranking title by beating Tom Ford 10–6.
+Anda hit a 147 maximum break in the match.
+At the 2024 World Championship, Zhang was defeated in the first round by Jak Jones 4–10.

-Personal
+Personal life

 Zhang Anda was married in May 2019, but the couple postponed their honeymoon so that Zhang could play in the CBSA Chinese National Championship in Xi'an.
 Zhang won the tournament, beating Zhao Jianbo 5–3 in the final.